coracle-social/coracle/ROADMAP.md

 # More

+- [ ] Add new DM button to dms list
 - [ ] Add suggested relays based on follows or topics
 - [ ] Combine alerts/messages and any other top-level subscriptions to avoid sub limit
 - [ ] Clean up person detail actions, maybe click one circle and show the rest